 Have your preschooler glue on their googly eyes, or they could make their own with some black and white construction paper, and the nose.

-While you’re waiting for the glue to dry, grab the lowercase letter W printable page below and add both it and your walrus craft to your alphabet book!
+While you’re waiting for the glue to dry, grab the lowercase letter W printable page from the bundle of interactive alphabet pages and add both it and your walrus craft to your alphabet book!